 Owning and operating a successful nightclub or bar presents many challenges.
 From keeping up with the latest and most popular brands, to keeping customers happy, to maintaining honesty among the staff, the challenge is formidable.
 Also bear in mind that the owner really doesn’t want to turn a blind eye to over-serving the clientele.
-This edition of Design Buzz will assist bar and nightclub owners with the top brands of bar equipment, why money is lost and how to increase bar profits.
+This article will assist bar and nightclub owners with the top brands of bar equipment, why money is lost and how to increase bar profits.

 WHAT ARE THE MOST POPULAR BRANDS OF BAR EQUIPMENT?